chef/chef-web-docs/content/install_chef_air_gap.md

     Supermarket will generate and use a self-signed certificate, if a certificate is not supplied as part of the installation process (via the wrapper cookbook).
-2. If an SSL notice is shown due to your self-signed certificate while connecting to Chef Supermarket via a web browser, accept the SSL certificate.
-A trusted SSL certificate should be used for private Chef Supermarket that is used in production.
+2. If an TLS/TLS/SSL notice is shown due to your self-signed certificate while connecting to Chef Supermarket via a web browser, accept the TLS/TLS/SSL certificate.
+A trusted TLS/TLS/SSL certificate should be used for private Chef Supermarket that is used in production.
 3. After opening Chef Supermarket in a web browser, click the **Create Account** link.
 A prompt to log in to the Chef Infra Server is